Missouri Southern State University: Residence halls

 Stegge Hall (opened in 1980) is named after Dudley Frank Stegge (1923–1992), who started at what was then Joplin Junior College in 1951 as a track and football coach.
 Stegge later served as dean of students from 1967 to 1969 and was the director of the Student Union, now Billingsly Student Center, from 1969 until his retirement in 1980.
 Stegge Hall is a dormitory that is set up as suite style apartments and houses 32 students.

 Maupin Hall (opened in 1987) is named after Jim Maupin (1923–2006), who served as dean of technology at what was then Missouri Southern State College, retiring in 1992.
 He started his career with the college in 1954 teaching biology.
 Maupin Hall is a dormitory that is set up as suite style apartments and houses 32 students.

 Mitchell Hall (opened in 1987) is named after Grace Clayton Mitchell (1920–2006), a longtime English professor at what was first Joplin Junior College and later Missouri Southern State College.
 She first taught at the school in 1946 and after taking a break from teaching returned in 1958 and remained until retiring in 1981.
 Mitchell Hall is a dormitory that is set up as suite style apartments and houses 32 students.

 Stone Hall (opened in 1991) is named after Dorothy Aleta Stone (1909–2001), who was a professor of business administration at what was first Joplin Junior College and then Missouri Southern State College from 1939 to 1975.
 Stone Hall is a dormitory that is set up as suite style apartments and houses 32 students.

 Mayes Student Life Center (opened in 1993) is named for Dianne S. Mayes (1936–1995), a longtime supporter of the university.
 The facility includes a computer lab, laundry facilities, vending machines, aerobic workout room, weight room and a large-screen television lounge for all students, faculty and staff.
 A major addition, including a cafeteria, was added in 1999.

 East Hall (opened in 2002) is the largest of the university's residential buildings.
 It houses 202 students in suite style dormitories.
 East hall is named because it is the easternmost residential building on campus.

 The Quads (opened in 2015) "Quads" come from the 4 bedroom style in which each "room" is built.
 There is a living area, kitchen, 4 bedrooms, each with their own bathroom, and a laundry room in each "Quad."
 The Quads house 200 students.

 The Lion Village (opened in 2021) is the newest residence hall on the campus.

 Greek life

 Currently, MSSU is home to two fraternities, two sororities and many honorary and professional societies.
-MSSU has the Pi-Eta chapter of the Kappa Sigma fraternity, and the Delta Pi chapter of the Kappa Alpha Order fraternity.
+MSSU has the Pi-Eta chapter of Kappa Sigma fraternity, and the Delta Pi chapter of Kappa Alpha Order fraternity.
 Phi Delta Theta began operating on campus in 2020.
-Missouri Southern has the Zeta Alpha chapter of the Alpha Sigma Alpha sorority and the Eta Upsilon chapter of the Zeta Tau Alpha sorority.
-Missouri Southern does not have any brick-and-mortar or traditional greek housing.
+Missouri Southern has the Zeta Alpha chapter of Alpha Sigma Alpha sorority and the Eta Upsilon chapter of Zeta Tau Alpha sorority.
+Missouri Southern does not have any brick-and-mortar or traditional Greek housing.